Brownian motion and thermal capacity: Proof of Theorem 3.1

 Let $\mu$ be the probability measure on $E\times F$ defined by

-Since $F$ has Lebesgue measure 0, we have $\mu \in \mathcal{P}_d(E\times F)$.
-The rest of the proof is similar to the argument of Section \ref{subsec:UB}, but is considerably simpler.
-Therefore, we omit the many remaining details. \end{proof}
+Since $F$ has Lebesgue measure 0, we have $\mu\in\mathcal {P}_d(E\times F)$.
+The rest of the proof is similar to the argument of Section~\ref{subsec:UB}, but is considerably simpler.
+Therefore, we omit the many remaining details. \end{pf*}

-\section{Proof of Theorem \ref{th:dimh:ii}}
+\section{Proof of Theorem \texorpdfstring{ \ref{th:dimh:ii}}{1.1}}